-Just because a file or folder is deleted, it doesn’t necessarily mean that it’s gone forever.
+Just because a file or folder is deleted doesn’t necessarily mean it’s gone forever.
 It may be possible to recover lost information using a data forensic recovery device, a clever piece of kit with a wide range of different uses.

 How do they work?

-If you accidentally delete an important message, photo or document on your laptop, don’t start panicking just yet.
-Some of your content may not be erased permanently, but stored instead in a memory partition of the device.
+Don't start panicking if you accidentally delete an important message, photo or document on your laptop.
+Some of your content may not be erased permanently but stored instead in a memory partition of the device.
 This means that it can potentially be recovered.

 The tool to use in these situations is a data extraction or recovery device, such as this Data Forensic Recovery Stick.
-It’s a portable memory stick that plugs into the USB drive of your laptop.
+It’s a portable memory stick plugged into your laptop's USB drive.
 There’s no special software needed, as this device uses Plug & Play technology.

 The Data Forensic Recovery Stick uses cluster-by-cluster forensic-grade algorithms to recover data from physical memory storage.
 In simple terms, it means that it can recover data from hard drives, USB drives, digital cameras, SD cards and many other storage devices.
 It searches for deleted files based on headers rather than extensions – which means you can still recover files even if the file name has been changed.

 This user-friendly, crucial recovery tool can be used to restore:

 - Microsoft Office documents, PDFs and Open Document files.

 - Photos – including JPGs, BMPs, PNGs, TIFFs and more.